 Hexagon End Table Makeover

-We’re taking on the challenge of transforming a tired and worn out end table into a beautiful piece of green painted furniture.
-This hexagon end table makeover will show you the step-by-step process of using green paint and gel stain to give new life to an old piece of furniture.
+We’re taking on the challenge of transforming a tired and worn out end table into one of these best green painted furniture ideas.
+This hexagon end table makeover will show you the step by step process of using green paint and gel stain to give new life to an old, outdated piece.

 This project is perfect for anyone looking to add some unique and colorful pieces to their home decor.
-Your end table will surely be a standout piece in any room!
+Your transformed piece will be a standout in any room!

 The end table holds a special place in our homes – it’s where we rest our drinks, display our favorite items, and add the finishing touches to our interior design.
-But what do you do when your end table is looking a little dull and outdated?
+But what do you do when yours is looking a little dull and outdated?
 You give it a makeover, of course!

-There are so many different ways to use green paint on furniture, from bold statement pieces to subtle accent colors.
-For this, we chose the Lilly Moon paint in the color Magnolia Garden.
+There are so many different ways to use green paint, from bold statement pieces to subtle accent colors.
+For this, we chose Lilly Moon in the color Magnolia Garden.
 This beautiful sage green is perfect for brightening up a room and adding a touch of whimsy.

-So let’s get started on how to transform this end table into a stunning piece of furniture that will have all your guests asking, “where did you get that?”
+So let’s get started on how to transform it into a stunning piece that will have all your guests asking, “Where did you get that?”

 Supplies Used for Hexagon End Table Makeover